 You can use Tracer to inspect the log files for the various steps to make sure that th e burn-in used is sufficiently large.

-In the $(BEAST-add-on)/model-selection/examples directory, there is a file testPathSampler.xml that should run, where $(BEAST-add-on) is the add-on directory on your operating system.
+In the $(BEAST-package)/model-selection/examples directory, there is a file testPathSampler.xml that should run, where $(BEAST-package) is the package directory on your operating system.

-See Manage_Add-ons#Installation_directories for finding out what $(BEAST-add-on) is on your machine.
+See Manage_package#Installation_directories for finding out what $(BEAST-package) is on your machine.

 Setting up an analysis for a cluster

 The path sampler will write shell scripts (for Mac, Linux) and batch files (for Windows) in the rootdir, one for every thread.
 These shell scripts can be executed separately.
 Once all scripts have been executed you need to run the PathSampleAnalyser to get the marginal likelihood estimate.

 The number of batch files is determined by the number of threads used for running the XML.
 These batch files can be submitted to a cluster.